ItzCrazyKns/Perplexica/CONTRIBUTING.md

 1. In the root directory, locate the `sample.config.toml` file.
 2. Rename it to `config.toml` and fill in the necessary configuration fields specific to the backend.
 3. Run `npm install` to install dependencies.
+4. Run `npm run db:push` to set up the local sqlite.
-4. Use `npm run dev` to start the backend in development mode.
+5. Use `npm run dev` to start the backend in development mode.

 ### Frontend